 In its simplest forms, one of the scariest things about a student-centered environment is that it is a noisy classroom…and that’s okay!
-There is such an expectation that students sit quietly and do work from “bell to bell”.
+We are taught when learning about classroom management philosophy that there is an expectation that students sit quietly and do work from “bell to bell”.
 Though I would agree that work from “bell to bell” (minus brain breaks) is still relevant, in a student-centered classroom where they are collaborating and exploring and getting EXCITED about what they are doing, it just isn’t realistic that this would be a quiet environment and there is much more noisy classroom management happening than first meets the eye.

 This is a scary concept for a lot of teachers.
-There is a misconception that loud means lack of control.
+There is a misconception that loud means lack of control and that your classroom management philosophy is shot.
 In many cases, that is certainly true.
-But in a true student-centered environment, anyone who is curious about the noise and come to take a look for themselves to see all the action that is taking place in the classroom.
+But in a truly student-centered environment, anyone who is curious about the noise and come to take a look for themselves to see all the action that is taking place in the classroom.

 Why a Noisy Classroom is Okay

 I am not saying it is a free-for-all.
 The classroom activities need to be carefully crafted so that even though the students are up and moving and talking (sometimes loudly), there is a purpose to it.
 If you’re encouraging flexible seating and student choice, you need to expect that there is going to be sound.

 You will have a loud classroom.
 You need to be okay with that.

 To boot in my classroom, I always have music playing on top of it all.
 My room always looks like a party, which to some, might look like it “isn’t supposed to”.
 However, if they take a few minutes to come in and look around (I encourage the concept of #observeme), they would realize that the students are completing more engaging work with a deeper understanding than if they were sitting quietly…the noisy classroom just means they’re learning.